KastnerRG/Read_the_docs/docs/project8.rst

 2) Materials
 ------------
-The starter files for the project can be found at in `bnn_project <https://github.com/KastnerRG/Read_the_docs/tree/master/project_files/fm-demodulation>`_.
+The starter files for the project can be found at in `bnn_project <https://github.com/KastnerRG/Read_the_docs/tree/master/project_files/bnn_project.zip>`_.
 In the bnn_project folder contains:
  - python: this folder contains dataset, weights and python file for running BNN in python.
 The python file implements BNN_MNIST class which can be used for learning how BNN works in python.
 To run the python code, we only need to use numpy.
- - hls: hls testbench
+ - hls: hls testbench  ==> This is where you are going to write your code
  - README.md and also use the